How to Stop Teen Dating Violence

 Violence often infests future generations and in fact, some perpetrators feel initially that it is unfair of them to have been abused without being able to pass abuse on to others.

-Do you know how much abusive relationships have increased in the past year until now?
+Question: do you know how much abusive relationships have increased in the past year until now?

-What are some solutions to this problem?
+Question: What are some solutions to this problem?

-Would parents know if their child is in an abusive relationship?
+Question: Would parents know if their child is in an abusive relationship?

-Do you know girls that have escaped abusive relationships, and how they are dealing with their past?
+Question: Do you know girls that have escaped abusive relationships, and how they are dealing with their past?

-Yes - dozens.
-Many teen girls leave that sort of relationship and think they are healed, but they are not.
+Yes. many teen girls leave that sort of relationship and think they are healed, but they are not.
 Physical trauma, when related to the violence, can heal - though some are scarred for life, but psychological trauma can go on forever.
 Nightmares and mistrust of others can go on for 30-40 years or more.
 One woman I know finally divorced her dating/marriage abuser when she was in her early 80s (after 60 years).
 This is a large problem.

 The artifacts of this continued psychological trauma often present themselves in the girls that do not receive counseling and support as: being evasive, manipulative, controlling, and lying (all avoidance techniques); Post Traumatic Distress Disorder; attraction to abusers and.or men or other partners that suffer a range of mental illnesses that can include alcoholism and drug addiction; and others.
 Some of these individuals suffer such ongoing long-term trauma that they are unable to finish high school or college or to secure and retain employment.